Commands

 Install and uninstall hooks are skipped in non-TTY contexts and a note is

-This executes arbitrary code from the source; only use it for sources you trust
+arbitrary code from the source; only use it for sources you trust.

 dump